People who choose to study maths are often regarded as highly intelligent.

 This is probably why private maths help is a best seller in the market for home tuition.

-If you're thinking about calling on the expertise of a online tutor or in home online math tutor but are unsure of where to start, follow our guide!
+If you're thinking about calling on the expertise of a online tutor or in home online mathematics tutor but are unsure of where to start, follow our guide!

 What Makes a Math Tutor so Important?